jimholmes/Abstracts/Abstracts.md

 You'll leave this workshop with a better understanding of leveraging your strengths and mitigating your weaknesses.
 You'll also take away approaches for ensuring you're able to best empower your teams to do amazing things.

+** Agenda: **

+* 1/2 day of presentations on why, how, etc.
+* 1/2 day of lean coffee format discussions
+    * Some topics driven by presenter
+    * Some topics driven completely by attendees
+* Exercises and group discussion throughout session

 **Audience** Anyone

 [Deck from Romania Testing Conference&mdash;both breakout session and all day workshop](https://speakerdeck.com/jimholmes/leading-an-it-team-workshop)